Ilyas355/Task-Manager/README.md

 - Heroku will build your app and will then display a 'View' button at the bottom of the screen.
 - Click **'View'** to see your deployed project!

+## Credits

+### Code

+[stack overflow](https://stackoverflow.com/questions/61594765/how-to-use-str-isalpha) - Stack overlow was refered to throughout the development of this project when it came to dealing with errors and shortcuts in validation.